Skip to content

 • Project HAMI: A CNCF Sandbox project (formerly k8s-vGPU-scheduler) focused on production deployment across multiple cloud providers.
 Core interception code in HAMi-core is nearly identical to GaiaGPU

-While ZeroGPU's high-level API hooking enables GPU time-sharing and QoS, it can't finely control VRAM per application - each app can use up to one full A100-40G VRAM.
+While ZeroGPU's high-level API hooking enables GPU time-sharing and QoS, it can't finely control VRAM per application - each app can use up to 40G VRAM of A100.

 In summary, this third approach of co-located task scheduling virtualizes at the compute power level.
 By adding rate limiters to AI compute libraries and leveraging Kubernetes' native pool scheduling, it achieves relatively flexible resource control and multi-tenant sharing.